 By Jennif Chandler of Shady Brook Farm in Colbert, Ga.

 Lamb production can be an excellent method of harvesting some of the abundant forages grown in the Southeastern US.
-Though processing and marketing options are limited, tender, delicious, locally produced lamb can offer an economically viable alternative to the conventional system of meat production when adequate nutrition, protection from internal parasites and predators are provided.
-As well, many folks find they enjoy having sheep even beyond their immediate, though substantial, usefulness.
+Though processing and marketing options are limited, tender, delicious, and locally produced lamb can offer an economically viable alternative to the conventional system of meat production when adequate nutrition and protection from internal parasites and external predators are provided.
+Furthermore, many folks find they enjoy having sheep even beyond their immediate, though substantial, usefulness.

 Think of sheep as walking compost bins that gather and grind their daily input.
 It is the rumen and its host of active microbes that are at the heart of the process of converting low quality feedstuffs into high quality products for humans.
 The successful shepherd is first and foremost a grass farmer.
 The sheep’s energy, protein, and mineral requirements must be met and balanced for each of the various stages of production – i.e. early gestation, late gestation, lactation, and finishing.
 Adult, open (not pregnant), and early stage gestation ewes can maintain their weight on grass hay and pasture, but pregnant ewes in the last 6 weeks of pregnancy have decreasing rumen capacity (ability to process forages) due to their expanding uterus at a time when rapidly growing and often multiple fetuses require good nutrition to be born strong and healthy.